vishvAsa/vedAH_Rk/shAkalam/saMhitA/sarvASh_TIkAH/02/023/01_gaNAnAM_tvA.md

 ### English translation:

-“We invoke the **Brahmaṇaspati**, chief leaderof the (heavenly) bands; a sage of sage; aboundingbeyondmeasure in (every kind of) food;best lord of prayer; hearing our invocations, come with your protections, and sit down in the chamber of sacrifice.”
+“We invoke the **Brahmaṇaspati**, chief leaderof the (heavenly) bands; a sage of sage; abounding beyond measure in (every kind of) food;best lord of prayer; hearing our invocations, come with your protections, and sit down in the chamber of sacrifice.”

 ### Commentary by Sāyaṇa: Ṛgveda-bhāṣya